dejourford/vanilla-stock-app/README.md

 then the user is prompted with a message in the DOM that there is no user found and a new account must be created.
 After the new account is created, it is added to local storage.
 If the user is already in local storage, then they are logged in and redirected to the user dashboard.
 From the dashboard, the user can buy, sell, and view stocks.
-The Vantage Stock API was utilized to get data from specific stocks.
+The Financial Modeling Prep API was utilized to get data from specific stocks.
 Only 24 stocks were chosen to minimize complexity.
 There is also a line chart displayed on the dashboard.
 ChartJS is what was used for the chart.
 </p>